 6.41.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.41 is applicable to C++.

 Inheritance, the ability to create enhanced and/or restricted object classes based on existing object classes, can introduce a number of vulnerabilities, both inadvertent and malicious.
 Because inheritance allows the overriding of methods of the parent class and because object-oriented systems are designed to separate and encapsulate code and data, it can be difficult to determine where in the hierarchy an invoked method is actually defined.

 Also, since an overriding method does not need to call the method in the parent class that has been overridden, essential manipulation of class data may be bypassed.